HenrikBechmann/react-infinite-grid-scroller/README.md

 ### API details

-Here are details about the functions provided by getFunctions:
+Here are details about the functions provided by functionsCallback:

 |function|parameters: datatypes|return value: datatype|notes|
 |---|---|---|---|